KansasCityWomeninTechnology/cocktails-worksheets/docs/css/setup/README.md

 # Create a folder for tonight's work

-Create a folder named "session1" in your "CodingAndCocktails" folder by following the steps below.
+Create a folder named "session2" in your "CodingAndCocktails" folder by following the steps below

 1. Open a file explorer and navigate to your home directory.
    >[!TIP]